valle000111/aviation-covid/README.md

 To replicate the analysis, follow these steps:
 1. Clone this repository.
 2. Open `Data Setup.R` from the `R Files` folder to load, clean, and merge the datasets.
 Unless you are working in RStudio, set your file path for the `flight_arrivals.csv`, `flight_departures.csv`, and `tourism.csv` files.
 3. Ensure all required R packages are installed.
+Install commands are in the `Data Setup.R` file.
 4. Run the scripts in the `Plots` and `Tables` subfolders to generate the figures and tables.
 5. Use `Regression.R` to perform regression analyses and generate outputs.